 Student Life understands that in addition to classroom and chapel involvement, the University experience includes vibrant social activity.
-ASB gives significant effort to produce events that make our campus exciting and fun.
-Everything from major amusement parks to talent shows, our ASB organizes a wide variety of events to make a student's University experience complete.
+Campus Life gives significant effort to produce events that make our campus exciting and fun.
+Everything from fall festivals to talent shows, our Campus Life team organizes a wide variety of events to make a student's University experience complete.